dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

 and proper support for integers (not just doubles).
-Oh, one more thing about the behavior of this program under the VM: if you put the body of the main method in a loop, you’ll see that the runtime fallthrough behavior is slightly different in the VM and on Dartboard: in the VM, you get a
+Oh, one more thing about the behavior of this program under the VM: if you put the body of the main method in a loop, you'll see that the runtime fallthrough behavior is slightly different in the VM and on Dartboard: in the VM, you get a
 <a href="http://api.dartlang.org/dart_core/FallThroughError.html">“Switch